Skip to content

 To add blocks to any content type, open Fields and add a Blocks field.

-Blocks support a preview field, which will appear in the overview, and a screenshot, which appears when editors select a new component.
+Blocks support a preview field that appears in the overview, and a screenshot that appears when editors select the block in the editor.

 <div>{{it.text}}</div>